7 Different Types of Asphalt: Everything You Need to Know

 Some of the advantages of HMA include:

-• Durable and strong, popular for high-traffic areas, such as roads and highways
+• Durable and strong, making it ideal for high-traffic areas such as roads, highways, and busy parking lots

 Some disadvantages are:

-• Specialized equipment and trained personnel required to handle and lay hot asphalt
+• Specialized equipment and trained personnel are required to properly transport, place, and compact hot asphalt

 hot asphalt